yueyang0115/mini-amazon/README.md

 - [x] Search bar in home page.
     - search products from all category
     - search products in one specic category
+- [ ] A **full-featured order page**.
-- [ ] Search bar in order page, locate any order quickly.
+    - search bar --- locate any order quickly
-- [ ] Delete any history order.
+    - delete any history order
 - [ ] Product category.
+    - several category of products, can switch between them in the home page
+- [ ] Associate your amazon account with UPS account.
+    - automatically associate each order with your UPS account
+- [ ] Address book.
+    - Store your frequently use addre into address book and fill out the address autimatically when checkout.
 - [x] User-friendly UI and interaction.